ashleyy2444/tp/docs/DeveloperGuide.md

 `getDifficulty()` <br>
 This method returns the calculated job difficulty score

-### \[Proposed\] Data archiving

-_{Explain here how the data archiving feature will be implemented}_

-### \[Proposed\] Filtering of list by tag, salary range, and programming languages feature
+### Filtering of list by interview time, tags, salary range, and programming languages feature
-The proposed feature will allow users to filter their lists according to the tags, salary range and programming language.
+This feature allows users to filter their lists according to the interview time range, tags, salary range and programming language.

-#### Proposed Implementation
+#### Implementation
-The `FindCommand` class will be changed into a  class which will call the `FindNameCommand`, `FindTagCommand`, `FindSalaryRangeCommand` and `FindProgrammingLanguageCommand` Command classes when executed.

-**Command Format:**
-- FindNameCommand: `Find n/NAME`
-- FindTagCommand: `Find t/TAG`
-- FindSalaryRangeCommand: `Find s/SALARY_RANGE`
-- FindProgrammingLanguageCommand: `Find pl/PROGRAMMING_LANGUAGE`
+The `FilterCommand` class is an abstract class inherited by concrete classes, `FilterInterviewTimeCommand`, `FilterTagCommand`, `FilterSalaryCommand` and `FilterProgrammingLanguageCommand` which will filter the list according to their respective categories.

 **Process:**
-1. FindCommand class will determine the specific FindCommand Command class (FindNameCommand, FindTagCommand, etc.) to call (n/, t/, etc.)
+1. FilterCommandParser class will determine a concrete subclass of FilterCommand to be returned.
-2. The specific FindCommandClass will check if their respective categories (names, tags, etc.) in the contact list contain the keyword
+2. The concrete FilterCommandClass will check if their respective categories (interview times, tags, etc.) in the contact list contain the keyword
 3. Return the list of contacts which contain the keyword

-#### Design considerations:

-**Aspect: How filter executes:**

-* **Alternative 1:** Filter from the list of names and salary range.
-    * Pros:
-      - Provides filtering based on two different criteria, enhancing flexibility for users.
-      - Utilizes a straightforward approach by focusing on essential attributes like names and salary range.
-    * Cons:
-      - Does not cover all relevant aspects of contacts, leading to potential oversight in filtering results.

-* **Alternative 2:** Filter from the list of tags and programming languages.
-    * Pros:
-      - Offers filtering based on distinct criteria, allowing users to refine search results more precisely.
-      - Utilises efficient data structures like sets for handling tags and programming languages, potentially enhancing performance.
-    * Cons:
-      - Complexity may increase due to handling multiple filtering criteria simultaneously, potentially leading to longer implementation time and increased risk of errors.

 --------------------------------------------------------------------------------------------------------------------